Universality for outliers in weakly confined Coulomb-type systems: Background on Bergman spaces and potential theory

 \subsection{Harmonic extension of potentials.}

 Assume that $f$ is a holomorphic function on a domain $\Omega$, and that for some $\epsilon>0$ and $z_0\in\partial\Omega$, $I:=\partial\Omega\cap\D(z_0,\epsilon)$ is a real-analytic arc.
 By Carathéodory's theorem, $f$ extends continuously to $I$.
-Suppose further that $f$ maps $\Omega\cap\D(z_0,\epsilon)$ univalently onto a domain in unit disk, such that $f(I)$ is a sub-arc of the circle.
-Then $f$ extends to a univalent function of a neighbourhood of $I$ (see, for instance, \cite[Theorem 6.2]{Pommerenke}).
-In fact, similar extension proeprties hold for any holomorphic or harmonic function which is defined on one side of an analytic curve with real-analytic extension to the boundary.
-We will routinely apply such extensions, and will usually not differentiate between the original function and the extended one.
+Suppose further that $f$ maps $\Omega\cap\D(z_0,\epsilon)$ univalently onto a domain in the unit disk, such that $f(I)$ is a sub-arc of the circle.
+Then $f$ extends to a univalent function of a neighborhood of $I$ (see, for instance, Pommerenke's book \cite[Theorem 6.2]{Pommerenke}).
+In fact, similar extension properties hold for any holomorphic or harmonic function which is defined on one side of an analytic curve with real-analytic extension to the boundary.
+We will routinely apply such extensions, and will usually not make any distinction between the original function and the extended one in terms of notation.

-The only function we will deal with for which the extension property is not entirely obvious is the potential $U^\mu$.